cockroachdb/docs/v2.1/create-changefeed.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-`CREATE CHANGEFEED` is an enterprise feature.
+`CREATE CHANGEFEED` is an [enterprise-only](enterprise-licensing.html).
 There will be a core version in a future version.
 {{site.data.alerts.end}}

 ## Required privileges